Mingkai Deng

 mingkaid [at] cs [dot] cmu [dot] edu

 I am a PhD student at the Language Technologies Institute at Carnegie Mellon University, working with Prof. Eric P. Xing.
-I also work closely with Prof. Zhiting Hu.
+I also worked closely with Prof. Zhiting Hu.

 I completed my MS at CMU's Machine Learning Department.
 Before that, I worked as a data scientist in industry following an internship at Baidu Research, where I was advised by Prof. Hui Xiong.
 I earned my undergraduate degree from Columbia University, with a double major in Mathematics-Statistics and Computer Science.